JanHerca/urantiapedia/output/wikijs/fr/book/Zoroastrianism/The_Zend_Avesta_Part_1/Introduction_5.md

 [^259]: lxxxvi:4 Saddar 78.

 [^260]: lxxxvii:1 In practice they are still less particular: 'the Sag-dîd may be performed by a shepherd's dog, by a house dog, by a Vohunazga dog (see Farg.
 XIII, 19, n.), or by a young dog (a dog four months old), Comm. ad Farg.
 VII, 2.
-As birds of prey are as fiend-smiting as the dog (see above, [p. lxxiii](Introduction_4#plxxiii), n.
-[4](Introduction_4#fn_216)), they are Nasu-smiters like him, and one may appeal to their services, when there is no dog at hand (see Farg.
+As birds of prey are as fiend-smiting as the dog (see above, [p. lxxiii](../Introduction_4#plxxiii), n.
+[4](../Introduction_4#fn_216)), they are Nasu-smiters like him, and one may appeal to their services, when there is no dog at hand (see Farg.
 VII, 3, n.
 5).

 [^261]: lxxxvii:2 Rig-veda X, 14, 10 seq.

 [^262]: lxxxviii:1 Gr.
 Rav. p.
 592. Allusions to this myth are found in Farg.
 XIII, 9, and XIX, 30.
 The Commentary ad Farg.
 XIII, 17 has: ‘There are dogs who watch over the earthly regions: there are others who watch over the fourteen heavenly regions.’
-The birth of the yellow-eared dog is described in the Ravâet (l.c.) as follows: ‘Ormazd, wishing to keep the body of the first man, Gayômart, from the assaults of Ahriman, who tried to kill him, cried out: “O thou-yellow-eared dog, arise!” and directly the dog barked and shook his two ears; and the unclean Satan and the fiends, when they saw the dreadful looks of the yellow-eared dog, and heard his barking, were sore afraid and fled down to hell.’
+The birth of the yellow-eared dog is described in the Ravâet (l.c.) as follows: ‘Ormazd, wishing to keep the body of the first man, Gayômart, from the assaults of Ahriman, who tried to kill him, cried out: « O thou-yellow-eared dog, arise! » and directly the dog barked and shook his two ears; and the unclean Satan and the fiends, when they saw the dreadful looks of the yellow-eared dog, and heard his barking, were sore afraid and fled down to hell.’

 [^263]: lxxxviii:2 Farg.
 VIII, 14-22.